 Mana Pools National Park is located in the Lower Zambezi area where the floodplain turns into an expanse of lakes as a result of the rainy season.

 As the lakes slowly dry up, animals come close to the sources of water.
 This makes for great wildlife viewing opportunities.
-Mana Pools National Park is a World Heritage Site based on its pure wilderness and beauty.
+Mana Pools National Park is a UNESCO World Heritage Site based on its pure wilderness and beauty.

 The walking safaris and canoe safaris are a perfect way of exploring the area and its wildlife.